TimDPearce/GetDebrisStirringLevelInReboundSim/README.md

 Python program to quantify the level of debris stirring in a Rebound n-body simulation, by Tyson Costa and Tim Pearce.
 The code was originally used in Costa, Pearce & Krivov (2023).

+To access the program, first download and unpack the ZIP file (press the green 'Code' button on GitHub, then 'Download ZIP', then unzip the file on your computer).

 The program requires Python 3.
 To analyse a Rebound simulation located at e.g. 'exampleSims/exampleSim1.bin', navigate to the directory where this code is saved, then in the command line type e.g.

 python3 getDebrisStirringLevelInReboundSim.py exampleSims/exampleSim1.bin